smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 * Title : Homology, Cohomology and products
 * Abstract : I will define the homology and cohomology of spectra and show that they satisfy the Eilenberg-Steenrod axioms along with other basic properties expected of homology theories.
 I will also briefly describe the external, internal, and slant products.

+### Talk 5
+* Title : Inverse limit, lim^1, and the Milnor exact sequence
+* Abstract : We will define inverse limits in the context of abelian groups then explore its derived functor, namely its first derived functor lim^1.
+We then will define, and give a proof (sketch) of the Milnor exact sequence involving lim^1.